Need a Quick Relationship Shift?

 What is “maintenance”?

-Every client enters therapy in a 3-phase process: 1) Assessment, 2) New Learning, and 3) Practice.
-The assessment and new learning phases typically take 4-6 sessions.
+The Assessment and New Learning phases typically take 4-6 hours.
 This is when the counselor gets to know you, understands the depth of your concerns, and understands your inner world more profoundly.
 After 4-6 hours, the counselor will give you new tools unique to your situation to practice in sessions and out in the world.
-Finally, maintenance is when you’ve acquired specific tools to help you in your case, so now you continue practicing alongside your therapist.

 What other resources will help while we are in maintenance?